aiweber/GLM_and_Izhikevich/README.md

 1. generating simulated neural responses that reproduce a variety of dynamic spiking behaviors using the Izhikevich neuron model [2,3].

-2. fitting a Poisson GLM to neural responses.
+2. fitting a Poisson generalized linear model (GLM) to neural responses.

+To get started, open “demo_glm_fitting_and_simulation.m”.

+“fit_glm.m” is the main function used for fitting a Poisson GLM to data.

 ### References